The importance of strong and effective project oversight to project success

 A strong set of

-– numbers don’t lie, people do.
+project metrics – numbers don’t lie, people do.
 The next step adding to transparency is to

 base project reporting on a clear unambiguous set of project metrics.
 These metrics must be kept current and be